andleb/derivatives/README.md

 Deals with the pricing of exotic, more specifically, path-dependent, options via *Monte-Carlo* using all the preceding infrastructure.

 #### Ch.
 8:
 Switches gears and introduces pricing on *trees* (or *lattices*).
-For this, I have developed a helper static recombinant tree class that is found in the *common* repository (see below).
+For this, I have developed a helper static recombinant tree class that is found in the [*common*](https://github.com/andleb/common) repository (see above).
 This allows us to price early-exercise options.

 #### Ch.
 9:
 Deals with the concept of *implied volatility* and introduces two simple numerical root-finding routines.